tibbben/teaching.data.literacy/UM_DataManagementClass/DMClassSyllabus.md

 -  Load data into the R environment
 -  Calculate averages
--  make a simpel graphic
+-  make a simple graphic

 > This is a hands on lab week based in the Software Carpentry lesson: [*http://swcarpentry.github.io/r-novice-inflammation/*](http://swcarpentry.github.io/r-novice-inflammation/)